The Beer-Lambert Law and Spectrophotometric Analysis

 Fig. 1 Light transiting a solution according to the Beer-Lambert law

 The Beer-Lambert law is an absorption law.
-It relates the amount of absorption of many soluble molecules to the concentration (c) of the analyte in solution, to the path length (l) that the beam traverses, and a proportionality term called the extinction coefficient or absorptivity, labelled ε.
+It relates the amount of absorption of molecules in solution to the concentration (c) of the analyte in solution, to the path length (l) that the beam traverses, and a proportionality term called the extinction coefficient or absorptivity, labelled ε.
 The amount of absorption is termed the Absorbance A, and Beer-Lambert expression is given by

 A-ecl expression

-Absorbance (historically also known as the optical density) is a dimensionless quantity (no units) since it is defined as the log10 of the ratio of incident light entering the sample divided by the transmitted light intensity.
+Absorbance (historically called the optical density) is a dimensionless quantity since it is defined as the log10 of the ratio of incident light entering the sample divided by the transmitted light intensity.

 Beer-Lambert law in terms of light intensity

-The Beer–Lambert law is one of the most widely used relationships analytical chemistry and is at the heart of the majority of UV and visible quantitative analyses.
-The objective most often is to determine the concentration of an unknown sample and this will be demonstrated below.
+The Beer–Lambert law is one of the most widely used relationships in analytical chemistry and is at the heart of the majority of UV and visible quantitative analyses.
+Very often the objective is to determine the concentration of an unknown sample and this will be demonstrated below.

 Experimental

-Classroom demonstrations of the Beer Lambert law use a spectrophotometer to measure absorbance, and often employ brightly coloured aqueous solutions of compounds for students to appreciate the principles.
-But the law applies equally well to colourless solutions that absorb in the UV, not just the visible.
+Classroom demonstrations of the Beer Lambert law use a spectrophotometer to measure the absorbance A, and often employ brightly coloured aqueous solutions of compounds for students to appreciate the principles.
+But the law applies equally well to colourless solutions that absorb in the UV, not just the visible as well as solutions of fluorescent compounds.

 Two popular visual examples use copper sulphate (CuSO4) and potassium permanganate, (KMnO4).
 Both compounds produce intense colours in aqueous solution, especially KMNO4 due to its strongly absorbing permanganate anion MnO4.
 In this demonstration, we will use KMnO4.